John Ayo, guest blogger

 7. Reduce your stress.

-The reality is that we cannot control what happens to us, but we do have a big say in how we respond.
+The reality is that we cannot control our stress levels or what happens to us, but we do have a big say in our stress response.
 Your first go-to response to any major stressors should be to breathe deeply.
 Proper breathing will go a long way in helping your body process whatever is going on.

 8. Clean Your Body's Filters.